zone-eu/zone-mta/plugins/README.md

 - **'feeder:mail_from'** with arguments `address`, `session`, called when MAIL FROM command is issued by the client
 - **'feeder:rcpt_to'** with arguments `address`, `session`, called when RCPT TO command is issued by the client
 - **'feeder:data'** with arguments `envelope`, `session`, called when DATA command is issued by the client
-- **'message:headers'** with arguments `envelope`, `headers`, called when rfc822 headers are found from the incoming message
+- **'message:headers'** with arguments `envelope` called when rfc822 headers are found from the incoming message (see `envelope.headers` property for the headers)
-- **'message:store'** with arguments `envelope`, `headers` called when message is processed and ready to be pushed to queue
+- **'message:store'** with arguments `envelope` called when message is processed and ready to be pushed to queue
 - **'queue:bounce'** with arguments `bounce` called when a message bounced and is no longer queued for delivery

 **'sender' context**

 To use these hooks you need to set `enabled` to `'sender'` or `['sender',...]`

-- **'sender:headers'** with arguments `delivery` called when message is about to be sent, this is your final chance to modify message headers or SMTP envelope
+- **'sender:headers'** with arguments `delivery` called when message is about to be sent, this is your final chance to modify message headers or SMTP envelope.
+Do not spend too much time here as the SMTP connection is already open and might timeout. use *'sender:connect'* hook to perform actions that take more time
 - **'sender:mx'** with arguments `delivery`, `exchanges` is called when ZoneMTA needs to resolve MX addresses for a recipient (see [onion.js](core/onion.js) for example)
 - **'sender:connect'** with arguments `delivery`, `options` is called when ZoneMTA needs to set up the smtp-connection configuration object (see [onion.js](core/onion.js) for example)